 This module is composed of one chapter and a section of the respiratory emergencies chapter.
 This is considered by many one of the most important concepts in EMS.
 The module explains to the student the importance of recognizing airway compromise and basic airway management techniques.
 When a patient's airway is not open, they cannot survive.
-Additionally, an
+Additionally, an introduction into advanced airway management skills and devices.

-Clock Hours: Lecture: 10 Lab: 14
+Clock Hours: Lecture: 10 Lab: 14 Prerequisite: EMTPREP100

-Prerequisite: EMTPREP100